DefaultRisk.com the web's biggest credit risk modeling resource.

 Financial and Economic Determinants of Firm Default

-by Giulio Bottazzi of the Università di Pisa,
+by Giulio Bottazzi of Scuola Superiore Sant'Anna,

 Angelo Secchi of the Università di Pisa, and

-Abstract: This paper investigates the relevance of financial and economic variables on firm defaults.
+Abstract: This paper investigates the relevance of financial and economic variables as determinants of firm defaults.
 Our analysis is not limited to publicly traded companies but extends to a large sample of limited liability firms.
 We consider size, growth, profitability and productivity together with a standard set of financial indicators.
 Non parametric tests allow to asses to what extent defaulting firms differ from the non-defaulting group.
 Bootstrap probit regressions confirm that economic variables play both a long and short term effect.
 Our findings are robust with respect to the inclusion of Distance to Default and risk ratings among the regressors.

 JEL Classification: C14, C25, D20, G30, L11.

-Keywords: firm default, financial indicators, selection and growth dynamics, kernel densities, stochastic equality, bootstrap probit regressions, distance to default.
+Keywords: firm default, financial indicators, selection and growth dynamics, kernel densities, stochastic equality, bootstrap probit regressions, Distance to Default.

-Books Referenced in this Paper: (what is this?)
+Books Referenced in this paper: (what is this?)

-Download paper (384K PDF) 42 pages
+Download paper (411K PDF) 29 pages